 Specifically, the legislation does the following:

-- Guarantees access to Medigap policies to all ESRD beneficiaries, regardless of age.
+- Medigap available to all ESRD Medicare beneficiaries, regardless of age.

 Details in this Bill